While software is useful for archiving decisions and later retrieval, this can be done sufficiently in MS Excel (the templates are easy to create).

-The House of Quality (HOQ) and other matrices, cannot focus until they are fully filled in.
-In assessing the results, typically 95% of the data proves to be unimportant to competitive advantage.
+The House of Quality (HOQ), 4-house (4-phase) model and other matrices, cannot focus until they are fully filled in.
+In assessing the results, typically 95% of the data proves to be unimportant to competitive advantage (read about a failure example of this).
 Further, a large House of Quality (I have seen some that are 1,000 x 1,200 = 1.2 million intersecting cells), can exhaust a project teams resources before the charts are completed.
 And since the HOQ is just two juxtaposed data sets (customer needs vs. functional requirements), additional matrices are absolutely necessary to assure quality through the downstream data sets in the development, build, and delivery phases.

 So, if 95% of the matrix is unimportant, is this the best use of a project team's constrained resources?
 It is for this reason, the Blitz QFD® approach was developed in the late 1990s.
 It more quickly helps a project team stand back and focus on the critical few and not the trivial many.
 Further, since matrices are no longer required, it solves most of the troublesome math issues still entrenched in most QFD books and software.

-Join us in our next public class, to learn how you, too, can do QFD faster and better without a HOQ, plus receive modern QFD templates in Excel.
+Join us in the next public class (see the links below), to learn how you, too, can do QFD faster and better without a HOQ, plus receive modern QFD templates in Excel.